 Additional certificates and degrees will be considered or reviewed on a case by case basis.
 The student must be meeting SAP requirements.
 Changing programs will not change a student's current status.
 The student's timeframe and continued eligibility will be re-evaluated at the time of the review.
+Additional SAP Rules: Remedial or Developmental Coursework

 A student may be able to take up to 27 hours of remedial or development course work and receive financial aid to pay for those costs.
 These courses will be included in the qualitative and quantitative measurements for SAP.
 All courses, including failures, incompletes, in progress, or drop/withdrawal are counted towards the maximum 27 credit hour limit.
 Once a student has attempted 27 credit hours of remedial or developmental classes, the student will not be able to receive additional financial aid to pay for those courses.
-Enrollment in these courses is indicated by testing or as recommended by the Advisement
+Enrollment in these courses is indicated by testing or as recommended by the Advisement Center.